 Thanksgiving is right around the corner.
 For many families, Thanksgiving is a relaxing day centered on family fun and gratitude for the blessings of the year.
-This year, Thanksgiving comes in the midst of a difficult year in which we have all faced a global pandemic.
-And if that wasn’t complicated enough, Thanksgiving also arrives on the heels of a polarized presidential election cycle.

 While some families will do their best to avoid discussing anything remotely political, many of us will likely jump right in.
 As an elected township supervisor, I am always eager to debate policy or talk about general political trends I’m seeing.
 But I also know that these family conversations can quickly become impassioned, and if we are not careful, we can end up spoiling the day.

 Remember that there is no obligation to discuss politics at your family gathering.
 And you are no less of a citizen if you decide to keep Thanksgiving politics-free this year.
 But if you do get pulled into (or decide to initiate) a conversation about politics, here’s my advice for how to navigate this with grace.

 Reserve the politics stuff for after the family meal.
 Eating together is one of the primary ways that we nourish bonds.
 The dinner table is a great place to share memories, reflect on blessings, and catch up on life events.
 It is worth striving to keep this time and place set apart from conflict as much as possible.
 If a family member is trying to pull you in, gently but firmly request that this conversation be saved for after the meal, and follow that up by asking them a question such as, “How is your work going?”